tailcallhq/tailcallhq.github.io/docs/cli.md

 ## gen

-The `gen` command in the TailCall CLI is designed for generating GraphQL configurations from one or more sources such as protobuf files and REST Endpoints.
+The `gen` command in the TailCall CLI is designed to generate GraphQL configurations from various sources, such as protobuf files and REST endpoints.

-**Usage:**

-To generate a TailCall GraphQL configuration, pass a configuration file to the gen command.
-The configuration file should be in JSON format, as shown in the example below:
+To generate a TailCall GraphQL configuration, provide a configuration file to the `gen` command.
+This configuration file should be in JSON or YAML format, as illustrated in the example below:

 ```json
 {